 What is the best way to live?
 What can we know about the world and ourselves?
 What is the true nature of reality?
 Examine some of our most fundamental ideas about truth, reality, right and wrong and challenge society's views about them.

 If you enjoy a challenging debate or continually question the world we live in and how we live, Philosophy could well be the course for you.

 Philosophy is an examination of the reasoning behind our views on a wide range of big topics, such as how one should live, what humans can know and the nature of reality.
 It challenges many of our assumptions about what we know and how we should live.
 It is concerned with how different views of the world clash or fit together, and with how different perspectives – moral, scientific, religious, metaphysical, personal – may be reconciled.

 Studying philosophy will equip you with the ability to think logically, to evaluate arguments critically,to analyse and present complex ideas, and to challenge your own views and those of other people.
 If you enjoy a challenging debate or continually question the world we live in and how we live, Philosophy could well be the course for you.

 Our lecturers are world-leading experts in a wide variety of philosophical topics, their particular strengths lie in moral philosophy and philosophy of the mind and language.
 You will also have the chance to study non-Western philosophies, especially Indian philosophy.

 We teach you the skills you need step-by-step, so that you are prepared for modules in specialised areas of philosophy, taught by leading experts, and featuring strong input from their research.
-Our small class sizes ensure that students receive dedicated individual attention, and were given an overall student satisfaction rating of 87% in the National Student Survey, 2018.
+Our small class sizes ensure that students receive dedicated individual attention, and we received an overall student satisfaction rating of 88% in the National Student Survey, 2019.

 A lively and friendly department awaits you.
 There is always lots going on, both academically and socially — weekly visiting speakers, a thriving, student-run Philosophy Society and opportunities for work placements and study abroad.